-HEALTH EDUCATION 12

-1 M.P.
-1.25 credits GRADE 12
+HEALTH EDUCATION 12 1 M.P.
+1.25 credits

 This course is designed to provide students with the physical, emotional, and social aspects of human relationships and sexuality and how they support a healthy, active lifestyle.
 Students will learn how to develop and maintain relationships with friends and family.
 Additionally, students will learn medically accurate information about abstinence and contraception.
-They will also learn skills to enact behaviors to reduce or eliminate the occurrence of sexually transmitted infections, HIV/AIDS, and unintended pregnancy along with a three week unit to further discussing substance use/abuse.
+They will also learn skills to enact behaviors to reduce or eliminate the occurrence of sexually transmitted infections, HIV/AIDS, and unintended pregnancy.